-Investors can seek to minimise the impact of capital gains taxes by choosing tax-efficient investment product with low turnoverspread over a widely diversified portfolio.
+Investors can seek to minimise the impact of capital gains taxes by choosing a tax-efficient investment product with low turnover, and a widely diversified underlying portfolio.

-The unique structure of ETFs gives tax-aware investors a chance to minimise capital gains distributions and allow for more assets to remain invested —increasing the growth potential of the investment.
+The unique structure of ETFs can reduce capital gains distributions for tax-aware investors and allow for more assets to remain invested without the drag of ‘premature’ gain realisation — typically increasing the growth potential of the investment.

 The Advantage of Dividend Imputation

-The dividend imputation system in Australia can represent an important advantage for investors over the dividend taxation schemes found in other countries because it essentially eliminates the double taxation of corporate profits in Australia.
-If Australian corporate taxes have already been paid on dividend distributions, those taxes need not be paid again at the personal level by investors.
+The dividend imputation system in Australia can represent an important advantage for investors over the dividend taxation schemes found in other countries because it largely eliminates the double taxation of corporate profits in Australia.
+If Australian corporate taxes have already been paid on profits used to fund dividends, those taxes need not be paid again at the personal level by investors.

 The corporate taxes paid are attributed, or imputed, to the Australian investor through tax credits called franking credits.
-These franking credits can be used to reduce an investor’s total tax liability to account for the taxes on dividends already paid by companies.
-For investors who are individuals or complying superannuation entities, any excess franking credits can also be refunded at the end of the year if the investor’s franking credits is greater than their tax liability.
+These franking credits can be used to reduce an investor’s total tax liability.
+For investors who are individuals or complying superannuation entities, any excess franking credits can also be refunded at the end of the year if the investor’s franking credits are greater than their tax liability.